-Valvular AFib affects people who have mitral valve disease or an artificial valve.
+Valvular AFib affects people who have valve disease or an artificial valve.

 Either type of AFib can cause blood to pool in your heart, which raises your risk of complications like blood clots and strokes.
 Medicines and other treatments can lower your chances of having these complications.

 Your heart has four chambers.
 The upper two are called atria.
 The lower two are the ventricles.